Two-loop vacuum polarization in a Coulomb field: CALCULATION OF POTENTIALS

 where $W_l(z)$ are rational in $z$ and $Y_l(\vsp{p}^2,z)$ are polynomial in $\vsp{p}^2$ and rational in $z$.
 Each $W_l(z)$ is easily extractable from the constant term of $R_{\frac{s}{2}-l}(\vsp{p}^2,z)$ in $\vsp{p}^2$, while each $Y_l(\vsp{p}^2,z)$ comes from the remaining terms.
 The $\log$-term arises from the logarithmic overall UV divergence of the full diagram; the separate subtraction ensures that these $\log$-terms are finite.

 The value $F(\vspz,z)$ can be easily obtained by taking the limit $\vsp{p}\rightarrow \vspz$.
 However, the corresponding integral (\ref{eq_feyn_param_integral}) may diverge at $\vsp{p}=\vspz$.
-The finiteness of ${V}_{ij}(\vsp{p}=\vspz)$ follows from gauge invariance.
-In our calculation, we exploit gauge invariance only partially, by subtracting photon-photon scattering and potential subdiagrams at zero momenta.
-Unfortunately, this partial use does not guarantee explicitly finite integrals at $\vsp{p}=\vspz$.
+The total value of ${V}_{ij}(\vsp{p}=\vspz)$ is finite, but in our calculation we can't guarantee explicitly finite individual integrals at $\vsp{p}=\vspz$.
 As a consequence, we are able to perform computations for small nonzero values of $|\vsp{p}|$, but not at $\vsp{p}=\vspz$.
 However, extrapolation to $\vsp{p}=\vspz$ suffices for all practical purposes.

 We evaluate the integrals (\ref{eq_feyn_param_integral}) numerically using the Monte Carlo method.
 It is well known that the convergence rate of Monte Carlo integration depends critically on the choice of the probability density function (PDF).
 Adaptive algorithms that fit the PDF to the integrand exist in the literature, but they can only adjust a relatively small number of parameters.
 For the complicated structure of typical integrands in Feynman-parameter integrations, such adaptive algorithms become inefficient at high dimensionality.
 In the present work, we employ a nonadaptive algorithm based on a theoretical analysis of the integrand's behavior in Feynman-parametric space.
 This algorithm provides a unique PDF for each Feynman diagram.
 The problem of constructing this PDF is closely related to constructing a good upper bound on the integrand absolute value and to proving the finiteness of renormalized Feynman amplitudes.
 We borrow several ideas from these analyses.